 - getting students familiar with the structure (or I’d rather say “part of it) and

 - empowering students’ skills (make them feel improvements since their first lesson).

 When it comes to the structure awareness, I’d assign getting familiar with the structure of the exam as a pre-lesson homework (maybe even assigning to do a Reading part) and I’d go for introducing some Speaking and Listening aspects in the first lesson.

 Step 1: Provide your students with a table/ worksheet, so that they could visually see what the sections include and require.

 Step 2: Once your students assure to have been aware of the structure, go through the Speaking and Listening sections in the form of the quiz asking questions and eliciting the answers from your students (how many parts are there?
-Do you have preparation time or not? etc.) Discuss the topics that might be at the exam, ask your student to rank them according to how familiar they are with them so that you know from the very first lesson what topics your student might read more about to get background knowledge (Find the topics in this article).
+Do you have preparation time or not? etc.) Discuss the topics that might be at the exam, ask your student to rank them according to how familiar they are with them so that you know from the very first lesson what topics your student might read more about to get background knowledge.

 Once you’ve made an overview of the speaking and listening parts, you can get down to working on the Speaking Independent tasks 1 and Listening tasks.